valekar/blockydoc/src/pages/blog/2020-08-09-smart-contract-development-with-truffle.md

 # Smart Contract development

+Here is an example project that I setup in my local environment **[AssetTokenization](https://github.com/valekar/AssetTokenization){target="\_blank"}**

-This is a smart contract setup for asset tokenization.
+The idea of the above project is about asset tokenization.
 The idea is that one can generate ERC 20 token (fungible token).
 We have used OpenZeppelin CrowdSale contract.
 We use visual code to develop the dapp applications

 ## To Install Truffle